tedee-com/tedee-mobile-sdk-ios/README.md

 ### Support

-For any inquiries, feedback, or assistance, our dedicated support team is here to help.
-Reach out to us at [support@tedee.com](mailto:support@tedee.com) with any questions or concerns you may have.
+For any inquiries, feedback, or assistance, our iOS team is here to help.
+Reach out to us at [Discussions](https://github.com/tedee-com/tedee-mobile-sdk-ios/discussions) section with any questions or concerns you may have.

 We're excited to witness the innovative solutions you create with the Tedee Mobile SDK!
 Happy coding! 🚀